Are you ready to short sell your home?

 Not sure what a short sale is?
 A short sale happens when you owe more than what the house is worth .
 This could be attributed to many factors, but most commonly is a result of a rapidly declining real estate market.

-Short sales can be a way for homeowners to avert foreclosure and get out from under their loan with the lender by settling.
+Short sales can be a way for homeowners to preclude foreclosure and get out from under their loan with the lender by settling.

-First, find out the true market value of your property.
-An experienced real estate professional, like Century 21 Judge Fite Company, will be able to give you a reasonable idea of what your home will possibly sell for based on prior sales of similar houses in the area.
-Beware of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, figure out the true market value of your property.
+A good REALTOR®, like Century 21 Judge Fite Company, will be able to give you a realistic idea of what your property will possibly sell for based on prior sales of similar houses in the area.
+Be cautious of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

 Next, don't forget about your closing costs.
-My work in this area has taught me to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+My experience means I know to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, call your lender and make them aware of your situation.
-They may even have a dedicated department that manages short sales.
-Ask about their exact process.
-Some lenders will be more willing to work with you than others.
-They may be able to reduce your loan principal or make other arrangements.
+Finally, get in touch with your lender and let them know of the situation.
+They may even have a special team that deals with short sales.
+Ask about their particular process.
+Some lenders will be more able to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
 Your lender will have to give approval for the final sale.